-Remote Materials: (not required unless Loyola goes over to remote learning again)
+Remote Materials: (not required unless you're attending lecture/discussion remotely)

-- Respondus LockDown Browser installed on your computer https://www.luc.edu/its/itrs/itsacademiccontinuityresources/

-- Zoom installed on your computer/phone

-- Webcam or phone camera
+- Zoom installed on your computer/phone - Webcam or phone camera

 Useful References: Principles of Biochemistry by Albert L. Lehninger, David L. Nelson, and Michael M. Cox; Biochemistry by Jeremy M. Berg, John L. Tymoczko, and Lubert Stryer (any edition of either; these are not required but may be useful to you).
 Any additional material not found in the primary course textbook will be posted on Sakai ahead of the relevant lecture and students are not required to purchase additional books.
 Both of the recommended references are in the library and the former can sometimes be found on NCBI for free.
+Our textbook is also in the library but I don't recommend relying on the library for it.